Offer your support!

 Moreover, certain ships, when exceeding weight limits, dispose of livestock into the sea while passing through the Suez Canal.
 The scarcity of food resources entices sharks to approach any available sustenance, Hanafy said.

-As such, actions erode the natural barrier between humans and sharks.
+Such actions erode the natural barrier between humans and sharks.
 “Feeding sharks leads to them associating food with humans,” she said.

 Sherif pointed out yet another problem: an increased activity in coastal development, and the location of resorts being constructed.
 Some resorts are built on coral drop-offs, which are shark habitats.
-This puts both humans and shark habitats at risk.
+This puts humans and shark habitats at risk.
 Shark attacks can also occur during breeding and egg-laying seasons when sharks become more aggressive, Sherif explained.

 Habitat loss and encroachment

 Egypt's waters are also prone to ocean acidification due to increased carbon dioxide levels in the air, resulting in heightened water acidity.
 This adversely affects calcium-dependent organisms like corals and crustaceans.
 Additionally, the looming threat of rising sea levels reduces sunlight penetration.
-The deeper the waters get, the less sunlight for photosynthesis, impacting all forms of marine life.
+The deeper the waters get, the less sunlight for photosynthesis, which impacts all forms of marine life.

-200,000 US dollars per shark
+$200,000 per shark

-"Shark fishing has, theoretically, been illegal since 1973, when Egypt became one of 100 countries to sign the CITES (Convention of International Trading of Endangered Species) Treaty, and sharks in the Red Sea were listed as an endangered species," according to the Food and Agriculture Organization of the United Nations.
+"Shark fishing has, theoretically, been illegal since 1973, when Egypt became one of 100 countries to sign the CITES [Convention of International Trading of Endangered Species] Treaty, and sharks in the Red Sea were listed as an endangered species," according to the Food and Agriculture Organization of the United Nations.

 As Sherif emphasizes, “The sea has been their habitat for thousands of years.
 We are the outsiders; we disrupted their habitat.
 Human interference greatly affects the ecosystem and their habitat, thereby influencing shark behavior."